off-path/WordlistPatternCrafter/README.md

 ## Usage

-WordlistCraft can be used via the command line.
+WordlistPatternCrafter can be used via the command line.
 Below are the arguments it accepts:

 - `-w, --word` (required): Path to the file containing the list of words.
 - `-r, --range`: Range of numbers to add.